Tulips In London: When And Where To See Them In And Around The Capital

 Tulleys Tulip Fest, West Sussex

 Known for its sunflowers fields in summer, its pumpkin patch in autumn and its Christmas experience in winter, Tulleys Farm in West Sussex (near Crawley) has found a way to crack the spring events market too: Tulleys Tulip Fest.
-Held for the second time after a sell-out season in 2024, the event promises 1.5 million tulips in bloom in its fields, along with Dutch street food stalls, and a windmill for photo ops.
-New for 2025 is Tulip Nights, an illuminated, tulip-themed walkway through the woods after dark.
-It's expected that the tulips will start to bloom from the end of March.
+Held for the third time, the event promises 1.5 million tulips across 100 different varieties in bloom in its fields, along with Dutch street food stalls, a windmill for photo ops, and floating tulip displays on a lake.
+It's expected the tulips will start to bloom from the end of March 2026, and dates 3-26 April 2026 are currently available to book.

 Tulip Festival at Pashley Manor, East Sussex

 One of the best spots for a bit of tulip-bothering in the south-east is Pashley Manor, on the Kent/East Sussex border.
-Its annual Tulip Festival sees the gardens burst into colour: 40,000 of them are expected to bloom in 2024, for an event running 21 April-5 May.
+Its annual Tulip Festival sees the gardens burst into colour: 40,000 of them are expected to bloom in 2026, for an event running 16 April-1 May 2026.
 They're planted in colour themed garden 'rooms' throughout the grounds, as well as in pot displays, and cut flowers can be seen in a marquee too.
 The bluebells on the estate are often in bloom at the same time.

 Hever Castle tulips, Kent

-We're fans of the magnificent Hever Castle all year round, but it looks its finest in spring.
-In recent years, it's hosted a Tulip Festival, but for 2025, there's a more general Celebration of Spring in the gardens (31 March-5 May).
-We're still promised thousands of tulips, along with cherry blossom, magnolias, hyacinths, bluebells and other vibrant flowers.
+The magnificent Hever Castle is gorgeous all year, but it looks its dandiest in spring.
+In recent years, it's hosted a Tulip Festival, and although there's no specific event planned for 2026, it's still worth heading here in spring to view the tulips, along with cherry blossom, magnolias, hyacinths, bluebells and other vibrant flowers.

 Arundel Castle tulips, West Sussex

-One of the finest castles in Sussex — indeed, if we may be so bold, in the whole country — the Hogwarts-esque Arundel Castle reopens to visitors each spring with a Tulip Festival (2025 dates TBC) with 110,000 bulbs scattered through the gardens and grounds, from formal gardens to hillsides.
-An absolute riot of colour, and well worth making the trip for.
+One of the finest castles in Sussex — indeed, if we may be so bold, in the whole country — the Hogwarts-esque Arundel Castle reopens to visitors each spring with a Tulip Festival (2026 dates TBC) with 110,000 bulbs scattered through the gardens and grounds, from formal beds to hillsides.
+A riot of colour, and well worth making the trip for.